A Personalized Dialogue Generator with Implicit User Persona Detection

-To this end, this paper studies personalized dialogue generation in which we strive to make the agent recognize the other party’s potential persona by exploiting the dialogue itself and outputs personalized responses conditioned on the different target users.
-Inspired by the impressive effectiveness of Conditional Variational Autoencoder (CVAEs) \cite{sohn2015learning,zhao2017learning} on the diverse responses modeling, we propose a personalized dialogue generator that detects implicit user persona based on Conditional Variational Inference.
+To this end, this research studied personalized dialogue generation in which we aimed to have the agent recognize the other party's potential persona by exploiting the dialogue itself and output personalized responses conditioned on the different target users.
+A simple illustration depicting this process is provided in Figure \ref{g0}.
+Inspired by the impressive effectiveness of conditional variational autoencoders (CVAEs) \cite{sohn2015learning,zhao2017learning} with diverse response modeling, we propose a personalized dialogue generator that detects an implicit user persona using conditional variational inference.
 Specifically, our model fits the profile descriptions of the other party to a multivariate isotropic Gaussian distribution using a latent variable (perception variable) during training.
-Since responses from the real world dialogue are not always persona-related (i.e., persona-sparse issue) \cite{zheng2020pre}, we also introduce another latent variable (fader variable) to control the weight of persona-related aspects exhibited in response.
-During inference, the decoder is designed to acquire the persona features from perception variable and fader variable to produce a response that incorporates the user’s various potential persona information inferred from the context.
-Note that the textual profiles are only leveraged during training tasked with learning the latent distribution over the user’s persona.
-And in inference, the raw observed data that yields latent variables only includes the context without extra knowledge.
+Because responses from the real-world dialogue are not always persona-related (i.e., persona-sparse issue; \citealp{zheng2020pre}), we also introduce another latent variable (fader variable) to control the weight of persona-related aspects exhibited in the response.
+During inference, the decoder is designed to acquire the persona features from the perception and fader variables to produce a response that incorporates the user's various potential persona information inferred from the context.
+Note that the textual profiles are only leveraged during training that is tasked with learning the latent distribution over the user's persona.
+And during inference, the raw observed data that yields latent variables only includes the context without the explicit persona.